-The Eisenhower Campus Center houses an auditorium/gymnasium which seats up to 2,200 for Chapel services, a bookstore, mailboxes and U.S. Post Office services, a dining room for up to 750 people, a private dining room, the Falcon Express snack bar, locker rooms, and administrative offices.
-The EpiCenter provides information on all off-campus study opportunities, and the Career Center guides students in the selection of a career and search for employment.
+The Eisenhower Campus Center houses an auditorium/gymnasium which seats up to 2,200 for Chapel services, The Campus Store and Textbook Express, mailboxes and U.S. Post Office services, a dining room for up to 750 people, a private dining room, the Falcon snack shop, locker rooms, and administrative offices.
+The EpiCenter provides information on off-campus study opportunities, and the Career Center guides students in the selection of a career and search for employment.